Bo-Yu-Columbia/Bo-Yu-Columbia/README.md

 ## ✨ About Me :

-- 😊 I'm a master student @ColumbiaEngineering.
+- 😊 I'm a master graduate from ColumbiaEngineering.
-- 🤔 I'm currently seeking a full time position in tech.
+-  Full stack Data Science/ Engineering.

 <div>